fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 FullCalendar now internally uses a miniature virtual-DOM library called [Preact](https://preactjs.com/).
 Aside from making the codebase more maintainable, it makes FullCalendar more performant to end-users.
 DOM manipulations and page reflows are kept to a minimum.
 This is especially true for rerendering events.
 FullCalendar no longer needs to rerender ALL events when just one event changes.
 It rerenders only what it needs to ([#3003](https://github.com/fullcalendar/fullcalendar/issues/3003)).

 Just because we use a virtual DOM doesn't mean we no longer think about performance.
 We still care about limiting the amount of rerender execution, even though it performs fewer real DOM operations.
-This will continue to be a priority as we further develop the beta.
+This will continue to be a priority as we further develop FullCalendar.

 How does this affect FullCalendar's API?
 It doesn't really.
 From any of the content injection options like `eventContent` you are able to construct and return a virtual DOM node.
 [Learn more in this article](content-injection#virtual-dom).
 Aside from that, you won't need to think about the virtual DOM.